ArtursTorsters/Spotify-client/README.md

 The Spotify Challenge requires implementing the PKCE authentication flow for a Spotify application.
 This involves generating a random code verifier, deriving a code challenge, redirecting the user to the Spotify authorization page, exchanging the authorization code for an access token, and making authenticated requests to the Spotify API.

-For detailed instructions and requirements, refer to the Spotify Challenge on codingchallenges.fyi.
+For detailed instructions and requirements, refer to the Spotify Challenge on codingchallenges.fyi